When You’re Worried Your Son is Going to Go Too Far

 He needs to really get that it’s his responsibility.
 “Son, it’s up to you.
 You have to make a commitment here.
 Are you really a Christian?
 Do you really love this woman?
 If so, if you want to please God, if you love her, if you want what’s best for her, then you need to set some rules for yourself to make sure you stay out of temptation.
 You need to make sure you handle this time in a godly and honorable way.”

 Sometimes, helping our guys think things through is the help they need to stand strong.
 They’re under a lot of temptation and it’s easy for them to justify sin.
 Your job is to strip off the deceit and highlight the real issues, so he can more easily make a decision to do the right thing and so he will have the motivation to keep doing it.

-We have a new book for young men to help them gain a Biblical attitude toward sexuality that might help, too.
+We have a book for young men to help them gain a Biblical attitude toward sexuality that might help, too.
 It’s called Love, Honor, and Virtue and it is getting great reviews!
 Maybe it will help your son, too.

 Hal & Melanie